Hello readers! In this post, we’ll discuss the What is Wankel Engine? Its Working, Types, Advantages, and Comparison of Rotary and Piston Engine.

 #3 Crown Gear

 The Wankel rotary engine commonly uses a triangular-shaped rotor.
-This rotor is consists of three convex faces, every faces acts as a piston.
+This rotor consists of three convex faces.
+Every face acts as a piston.
 The rotor works as a prime mover in the Wankel rotary engine.

 The combustion is generated by burning the fuel and is applied directly to the rotor, so it spins eccentrically.
 On one side of the rotor, it has an internal timing gear that mashes with the fixed timing gear located on the side housing to keep the correct connection between the rotor and the eccentric shaft.